danikhan632/vortex_llvm/llvm/docs/SourceLevelDebugging.rst

 However, this will cause ``!3`` to have the return value of ``@gazonk()`` at the same time as ``!1`` has the constant value zero -- a pair of assignments that never occurred in the unoptimized program.
-To avoid this, we must terminate the range that ``!1`` has the constant value assignment by inserting an undef dbg.value before the dbg.value for ``!3``:
+To avoid this, we must terminate the range that ``!1`` has the constant value assignment by inserting a poison dbg.value before the dbg.value for ``!3``:

 .. code-block:: llvm